 Things to do:

-- Hike the Valle delle Ferriere.
-From Scala get to the district of Pontone from there you can take the trail to the nature reserve.
+Hike the Valle delle Ferriere.
 Maps can be downloaded from the official website of CAI dei Monti Lattari (www.caimontilattari.it).
-The trek lasts about three hours and will not make you flop down with despair.
+The trek lasts about three hours.

 Next up is Ravello, the last in the Amalfi Coast series.